Who Will Care for My Child If ICE Arrests or Deports Me?

 Parents in the United States have the right to make health care decisions for their children, but in case they're not available to do so, they can use several types of health care directives to transfer those rights to another person.
 If you're facing possible deportation, consider creating a health care directive that designates a trusted adult to make medical decisions for your child.

-If you want to have more of a say in your child's medical care, even while you are away, you can include specific health care directives for your child in advance of deportation.
+If you want to have more of a say in your child's medical care, even while you are living in a another country, you can include specific health care directives for your child in advance of deportation.
 For example, you can use a medical directive to address things like whether your child should be given blood transfusions, surgery, antibiotics, tube feedings, or artificial respiration in the event of a severe illness or accident.

 You can also use a health directive to create a regular health plan for your child, which might be especially important if your child suffers from a chronic illness and perhaps needs to be seen by a specialist every few months.
 If you appoint a guardian for your child and create a health care directive, you can ensure that the guardian will be required to follow your instructions for your child's medical treatment.